maze7/Ember/README.md

 ## Ember
 A small 2D C++ Game Library, using few dependencies and simple code to maintain easy building and portability.

-** This will likely see breaking changes and is not currently ready for production use! **

 ### Building

 - Requires C++20 and CMake 3.5+